Jinso-o/migration-guide-ebook/01_motivation.md

 ## What is dlt?

-**dlt** (which stands for **data load tool**) is the embodiment of these ideals – an open-source library designed to make data pipelines *simple, powerful,* and **team-friendly**.
-In essence, dlt turns raw data from various sources into live tables in your destination of choice with minimal fuss.
-Unlike heavyweight ETL platforms, it doesn’t require complex server setups or proprietary UI; instead, it lives in your Python codebase, letting you build and run pipelines just as you would write a script.

-**How does dlt address our motivators?** First, cost and lock-in cease to be an issue. dlt is free to use (no per-seat or per-row charges), and being open-source means you have full ownership.
-You’re investing in your own stack rather than someone else’s platform.
-While open-source tools aren’t “free” in effort, dlt is designed to minimize the overhead – it’s *pip-installable* and works out-of-the-box, so you can get productive without lengthy setup or specialized skills.

-Second, dlt gives you **ultimate control and flexibility**.
-Because it’s just Python, you can run it **anywhere Python runs** – locally for development, on your cloud of choice, or embedded in orchestrators like Airflow or Dagster.
-You decide how to schedule and deploy pipelines.
-Need to integrate with existing systems or include custom logic?
-You have the entire Python ecosystem at your disposal. dlt acts as a bridge between the modern data stack and custom code, so it fits neatly into your current processes instead of forcing you to adapt to a new SaaS workflow.

-Crucially, dlt brings **robustness and automation** to reduce maintenance.
-It comes with a rich set of pre-built connectors (covering sources from Slack to Stripe and destinations from BigQuery to Snowflake), which immediately covers many use cases without extra code.
-Its pipeline engine handles the heavy lifting: extracting data, normalizing formats, and loading to the destination with proper schema management.
-In fact, dlt pipelines automatically normalize nested data and even perform incremental loading for efficiency.
-Schema changes are handled gracefully – if your source adds a new field, dlt will detect it and evolve the target schema accordingly.
-If a run is interrupted, you can restart it without duplicating or corrupting data.
-All of this translates to **far less manual intervention** day-to-day.
-Your team spends less time fixing broken SQL or tweaking cron jobs, and more time delivering value from the data.
+Imagine having a personal assistant for your data.
+This assistant is not only free but also incredibly skilled.
+Meet **dlt**, the data load tool.
+It's an open-source library that's like a Swiss Army knife for your data needs.

+dlt is like the friend who helps you move house.
+It takes your raw data, no matter where it's from, and neatly arranges it into live tables in your destination of choice.
+It's not picky - it can work with data from various sources, from Slack to Stripe.

+But dlt isn't just about moving data around.
+It's also about making your life easier.
+It's like a skilled craftsman, handling the heavy lifting of extracting data, normalizing formats, and loading it to the destination.
+It even gracefully handles schema changes and can restart interrupted runs without duplicating or corrupting data.

+dlt is also like a reliable partner.
+It's built with Python, which means it can run anywhere Python runs.
+You have the freedom to decide how to schedule and deploy pipelines, and you can integrate it with existing systems or include custom logic.

-Finally, dlt is built to **scale and adapt** with your needs.
-Since you manage the environment, you can scale vertically (run on a beefier machine) or horizontally (distribute workloads) as data grows, without hitting a vendor’s limits.
-And because it’s modular and code-driven, adding a new source or a custom transformation is straightforward – you’re never stuck waiting for a feature request to be implemented by someone else.
-This adaptability means dlt stays useful in the long run, whether you’re handling a handful of data sources today or dozens tomorrow.
+And the best part? dlt is ready to grow with you.
+As your data needs evolve, dlt can adapt.
+You can add new sources or custom transformations as needed.
+It's a tool that's ready to scale, whether you're handling a handful of data sources today or dozens tomorrow.

-In summary, *dlt provides a pragmatic path forward* for data engineering teams.
-It addresses the six critical pain points by offering a solution that is cost-effective, controlled by you, transparent in operation, low-maintenance, resilient to change, and ready to scale.
-Importantly, it does so in a grounded way: you leverage standard Python skills and practices (so there’s no steep learning curve or black-box magic).
-For organizations seeking to modernize their pipelines without losing control, dlt presents a compelling option – marrying the reliability of a proven framework with the freedom of a DIY approach.
-It’s the toolkit that turns those positive motivators into real outcomes, empowering your team to build a future-proof data foundation with confidence.
+In a nutshell, dlt is more than just a tool.
+It's a solution that's cost-effective, controlled by you, transparent in operation, low-maintenance, resilient to change, and ready to scale.
+It's the toolkit that empowers you to build a future-proof data foundation with confidence.

 ## Self-Evaluation: Pipeline Migration Readiness Scorecard

 At this point, you’ve heard the cautionary tales and the enticing benefits.
 But how do you know if **you** should migrate now?
 Every organization is at a different stage.
 To help you evaluate your pipeline’s readiness (and your team’s appetite) for a migration to dlt, use this simple scorecard.
 It’s a set of Yes/No (or 1–5 scale) questions to honestly ask yourself and your team:

-1. **Maintenance Burden:** Is your team spending a significant portion of time (say over 30%) on routine pipeline maintenance and firefighting? – *(If your gut says “yes” and research shows \~44% time is common, that’s a strong sign of pain.)*
+1. **Maintenance Burden:** Is your team spending a lot of time on routine pipeline maintenance?

-2. **Frequency of Breakages:** How often do your pipelines fail or data quality issues arise? – *(Daily/weekly failures indicate high fragility.
-Even “monthly” might mask larger issues.
-Ideally, failures should be rare and quickly resolved.)*

-3. **Responsiveness to Change:** When a new data source or a schema change in an existing source comes up, can you incorporate it in days?
-Or do such changes cause multi-week projects and significant rework? – *(Slow adaptation means your pipeline tech is holding back the business.)*
+2. **Frequency of Breakages:** Is your team spending a lot of time on routine pipeline maintenance?

+3. **Responsiveness to Change:** Can you quickly incorporate new data sources or schema changes?

-4. **Team Morale and Bandwidth:** Do your data engineers complain about “pipeline babysitting” or do you sense frustration with current tools?
-Are you postponing valuable projects because the team is tied up fixing bugs? – *(A yes here suggests a migration could free up and re-energize your talent.)*
+4. **Team Morale and Bandwidth:** Is your team frustrated with current tools or tied up fixing bugs?

-5. **Cost and Resources:** Are you running up against budget issues with your current pipeline approach?
-(For example, high cloud compute costs due to inefficient jobs, or expensive license fees for proprietary ETL software.) – *(Optimized loading and open-source tools like dlt could cut costs.
-Conversely, not migrating might force you into hiring more people just to maintain status quo.)*
+6. **Cost and Resources:** Are you facing budget issues with your current pipeline approach?

-6. **Security and Compliance:** Do your current pipelines raise any security or compliance concerns (e.g., hard-coded credentials, lack of audit logs, data not handled according to policy)? – *(Modern tools often have built-in credential management and better logging.
-A migration might improve your security posture.)*
+7. **Security and Compliance:** Do your current pipelines raise any security or compliance concerns (e.g., hard-coded credentials, lack of audit logs, data not handled according to policy)?

-7. **Scalability for the Future:** Looking ahead 1-2 years, can your current pipeline architecture handle 2x or 10x the data volume and more complexity? – *(If not, it’s better to address it before it becomes an emergency.
-A yes here would mean you’re confident in your current setup’s longevity; a no means you likely need to migrate at some point anyway.)*
+8. **Scalability for the Future:** Can your current pipeline handle significantly more data volume in the future?

-8. **Stakeholder Trust:** Do business users trust your data pipeline output, or are there frequent complaints about data latency or accuracy? – *(If trust is eroding, a new solution that promises reliability could restore confidence in the data program.)*
+9. **Stakeholder Trust:** Do business users trust your data pipeline output?

 Go through these questions and score yourself.
-If you find you answered “Yes” to many of the pain indicators (or rated several factors poorly), it’s a strong indication that you’re a good candidate for migration.
-On the other hand, if you answered “No, we’re fine” to most – perhaps your pipelines are already in great shape!
-But chances are, if you’re reading this, you have at least a few areas of concern.
+If you find you answered “Yes” to many of the pain indicators or rated several factors poorly, it’s a strong indication that you’re a good candidate for migration.

-There’s no exact cutoff, but as a rule of thumb: **if more than 2–3 of these points are major issues for you, it’s time to seriously consider a migration**.
+There will be no exact cutoff, but as a rule of thumb: **if more than 2–3 of these points are major issues for you, it’s time to seriously consider a migration**.
 Even one critical “yes” (like a very high maintenance burden or an inability to scale for a known upcoming need) can be reason enough.
 This scorecard is about being honest with where your pipeline stands.
+SO you know to head now to solve your challenges!

 ## Document *Your* Motivation (Exercise)

 Before we move on, let’s turn reflection into action.
 One hallmark of a successful migration project is having a clear vision of *why* you’re doing it.
 It’s easy to get lost in the weeds of technical steps, but your motivation is the north star guiding the effort.

 **Take a moment now to document your motivation for migrating to dlt.** This can be a simple bullet list or a short narrative.
 We recommend actually creating a Markdown file (perhaps call it `Migration_Motivation.md` in your project folder) where you write this down.
-Why Markdown?
-Because you’re likely working in a GitHub or code-oriented environment (and it’s fitting for a GitHub-based ebook).
-Plus, writing it in Markdown means you can easily share it with your team or even include it in documentation later.

 Not sure what to write?
-Here are some prompts:
+Here are some drafts:

 * List the top 3 pain points with your current pipeline.
 * List the top 3 positive outcomes you hope to achieve for example faster loading, less cost, more innovation, etc.
 * State any specific goals or KPIs, if you have them (e.g., “reduce pipeline failures to near-zero” or “enable integration of 5 new data sources in the next quarter”).
 * If applicable, note any deadlines or strategic drivers (e.g., “we need to scale before holiday season” or “our data team headcount is limited, so efficiency is crucial”).

-For example, your motivation might read: *“We are migrating to dlt to cut down maintenance time (currently \~40% of our sprint cycles).
-We want to eliminate nightly pipeline failures and deliver fresher data to marketing (goal: data no more than 1 hour behind real-time).
-Additionally, we aim to save on our cloud ETL costs by doing incremental loading.
-Ultimately, the migration should free up our engineers to focus on analytics and machine learning projects rather than pipeline fixes.”*
+For example, your motivation might like: *“We are migrating to dlt to cut down maintenance time, We want to eliminate nightly pipeline failures and deliver fresher data to marketing and goal is to have the data no more than 1 hour behind real-time.
+Also it could be, we aim to save on our cloud ETL costs by doing incremental loading or the migration should free up our engineers to focus on analytics and machine learning projects rather than pipeline fixes.”*

 Having this written down creates accountability and clarity.
-It will help you communicate to stakeholders (your team, your boss, maybe other departments) **why** this migration is worth the effort.
-In project kickoff meetings, you can refer back to this “why” document to keep everyone aligned.
+It will help you communicate to stakeholders **why** this migration is worth the effort.
+In project kickoff meetings, you can reference back to this “why” document to keep everyone aligned.
 In fact, a cloud provider’s migration checklist advises teams to *“outline your goals”* at the start – whether it’s reducing costs, increasing reliability, improving performance, or preparing for scale.
 These guiding reasons will influence many decisions in your 7-step journey.

-*(If you’re feeling extra organized, you can even commit this Markdown file to your repository – it’s a living reminder of the vision.
-And when the migration is done, it’s rewarding to look back and see how the outcomes compare to the initial goals.)*

 ## Next Stop: Quick Wins with Your First dlt Pipeline